Frequently Asked Estate Planning Questions

 What is a Legacy Estate Plan?

-A Legacy Estate Plan is a plan that is customized by Esser, Bradley and Khalsa, in Sedona, Arizona to fit your estate planning needs.
+A Legacy Estate Plan is a plan that is customized by Sedona Lawyers, in Sedona, Arizona to fit your estate planning needs.
 Our estate planning attorneys will work with you during a FREE consultation to discuss the specifics of your estate and your desired manner of distribution.
-Based on our conversation, Esser, Bradley, and Khalsa and our estate planning lawyers will draft a specific legacy estate plan for your needs that will include both your lifetime estate plan as well as your long-term after life estate plan.
+Based on our conversation, Sedona Lawyers and our estate planning lawyers will draft a specific legacy estate plan for your needs that will include both your lifetime estate plan as well as your long-term after life estate plan.

-Legacy Estate Planning is unique to Esser, Bradley and Khalsa in Sedona.
-Our practice concentrates on estate planning.
+Legacy Estate Planning is unique to Sedona Lawyers.
+Our practice concentrates solely on estate planning.
 It is what we do.
 And it is the only thing we do.
 That is why we know estate planning better than anybody else.
 Our estate planning attorneys work with you to develop a Legacy Estate Plan that fits your specific needs.
 We personally prepare all of the documents needed to support each step in the process.
 And when the time comes, we are here for your family.
-When you work with the estate planning attorneys at Esser, Bradley and Khalsa, you get more than just an estate plan: you get peace of mind.
+When you work with the estate planning attorneys, you get more than just an estate plan: you get peace of mind.
 We have experience in all aspects of estate planning.
-A Legacy Estate Plan created by the estate planning attorneys at Esser, Bradley and Khalsa in Sedona gives you the confidence you need that all aspects of your estate have been carefully and properly handled by an attorney.
+A Legacy Estate Plan created by the estate planning attorneys at Sedona Lawyers gives you the confidence you need that all aspects of your estate have been carefully and properly handled by an attorney.
 So when the time comes, your estate will be distributed the way you want, and your family will be taken care of they way you want them to be.

 What happens if I don’t make a lifetime estate plan?

 A lifetime estate plan anticipates your end-of-life needs.
-It is an essential part of our customized Legacy Estate Plans at Esser, Bradley and Khalsa.
+It is an essential part of our customized Legacy Estate Plans at Sedona Lawyers.
 It includes the preparation and execution of certain Powers of Attorney that allow you to nominate someone to make financial and medical decisions on your behalf if you become incapacitated.
 The need to have such documents in place is much more critical than it sounds.
 The risk of not executing such Powers of Attorney could lead to horrendous results, like being kept alive artificially and stuck on feeding tubes for years!

 A great example of this was the highly publicized case of Theresa Marie (“Terri”) Schiavo.
 Terri never executed any of her lifetime estate planning documents.
 She had no Legacy Estate Plan, which would have included her lifetime estate planning documents.
 As a result, when she went into a coma and suffered brain damage and was unable to make decisions for herself, the hospital attached her to feeding tubes and kept her alive artificially.
 After three years of trying traditional and experimental therapies, her husband accepted the neurologists’ diagnosis that Terri was in an irreversible persistent vegetative state and asked that the feeding tubes be removed so that she could die peacefully.
 He believed that Terri would not want to be kept artificially alive.
 Her parents disagreed and wanted to keep the feeding tube attached.

 This disagreement between Terri’s husband and her parents became a full blown court battle that lasted TWELVE YEARS, involved 14 appeals; five lawsuits in federal district court; political intervention at the levels of the Florida state legislature, Governor Jeb Bush, the U.S. Congress, and President George W. Bush; and four denials of certiorari from the Supreme Court of the United States.
 And all the while, poor Terri was artificially kept alive with feeding tubes.
 For 12 years!
 Do not let that happen to you.
-At Esser, Bradley, and Khalsa, your estate planning lawyers in Sedona, we offer free consultations to discuss these and other matters.
+At Sedona Lawyers, we offer free consultations to discuss these and other matters.
 Call us now to set up your free consultation to discuss your desires and elect the loved ones who you would want making those kind of decisions for you.

 Do I need a will or a trust?